CedarTough/Data-Structures-Final-Project/README.txt

 Gold weighted slightly lower (e.g., 1.0× per coin).

-This ensures the AI favors stronger units when values tie, which is kind of how real players think.
+This ensures the algorithm favors stronger units when values tie, which is kind of how real players think.

 ----------------------------------------------------------------------------------------------------------------

-Implementation Details:
+Implementation Detalgorithmls:

  - Node Payload: